nanmodi/Summary_extension/README.md

-# Chrome Extension: Voice Recorder & Summarizer
+# Chrome Extension: Audio Recorder & Summarizer

 ## Overview
 This Chrome extension allows users to record audio by simply typing **"start recording"** in the browser.
 The recorded **WebM audio** can be: